 Figure 10-4 of this Application shows depth to bedrock and depth to the high-water table across the Facility Site relative to Facility components.
 Representations of bedrock and high-water table depth are derived from both public data (i.e., USDA NRCS SSURGO) and the Applicant's site-specific data (i.e., data from individual borings completed during the geotechnical program).
 It is important to note that public data may represent mapped bedrock and high-water table depth differently than the site-specific bedrock depth and high-water table depth measured during geotechnical investigations.
-This is primarily due to the fact that the public data is extrapolated from a limited field campaign.
+This is primarily due to a lack of field verification in some areas of the public datasets.
 The Preliminary Geotechnical Investigation Report (Appendix 10-B) includes maps, figures, and a more detailed discussion of subsurface conditions across the Facility Site.
 The Design Drawings (Appendix 5-A) and Electrical Design & Substation Plan Drawings (Appendix 5-B) depict the typical foundation depths of the various Facility components.

-The typical stratigraphy, as determined from field data, consists of approximately 3 to 4 inches of topsoil overlying lean clay that transitions into likely residual bedrock or saprolite ranging from 13.5 to 25 feet below existing grade.
-Underlying the residual bedrock/saprolite is a more competent bedrock layer, which was inferred due to auger refusal at a depth of approximately 38 feet below ground surface (bgs).
+The typical stratigraphy, as determined from field data, consists of up to 12 inches of topsoil underlain primarily by clayey sand soils which typically transition into shale bedrock at depths ranging from 5 to more than 50 feet below existing grade.
 Weathered rock is defined as rock in which boring could be advanced by an auger.
-The shallower portion of the bedrock was typically weathered and transitioned into more competent bedrock with depth.
-Vertical profiles from the preliminary geotechnical investigation are included in Appendix 10-B.
+The shale typically transitioned from highly weathered to fresh, with increasing rock continuity with depth.
+Vertical profiles from the geotechnical investigation are included in Appendix 10-B.